mrsarm/django-coleman/README.rst

 * ``django/1.11``

-With the source code that works for each version of Django, and maybe tweaking some configurations can works with oldest versions too.
+With the source code that works for each version of Django, and maybe tweaking some configurations can works with older versions too.

 Some screenshots